NYHSERE WOODSON '21

 As an accounting major at the University of New Haven, you’ll participate in a well-rounded education that goes beyond the numbers.
 You’ll learn how to impart technologically-driven insight and even solve white-collar crimes.

 At the University of New Haven, you can earn the certifications you need even sooner than you would at most other schools.
 As an undergraduate, you can meet or exceed requirements for the CPA exam in most states, or you can begin the process of becoming a CMA before you even graduate.
-You might also choose to enter the Fast Track program, which allows you to complete your bachelor’s degree and master’s degree in 4 years (in the 3+1 Program) or 5 years (in the 4+1 Program).
+You might also choose to enter the Fast Track program, which allows you to complete your bachelor’s degree and master’s degree in 4 years or 5 years.

 This course provides a thorough introduction to basic systems theory, a firm working knowledge of systems analysis and design techniques, and an examination of various transaction cycles in the accounting system.
 Emphasis is on electronic data processing environments.

 A general examination of the role and function of the independent auditor in the performance of the attest function.
 Emphasis will be placed on current auditing pronouncements, the audit report, statistical sampling, evaluation of internal control, and the determination of the scope of an audit.
 Rules and standards of compilation and review reports are presented.